 When I had a backlog of tasks on Wunderlist I felt guilty every time I looked at my list.
 To deal with it I starred the long term niggling ones then so that they would appear on the same list.
 Then I removed the dates and made a point of tacking one every day.
 Sometimes I just needed to get on with the task.
 Sometimes I applied options 1 or 2 above.
 If the ‘one a day’ approach doesn’t suit you then set aside an hour to work through as many of them as you can.
 Just make it a short time so that you can stay focused.

 What do you do to keep on top of your life?
-How do you get stuff done, and make time for the good bits?
+How do you get stuff done?
+And do you still make time for the good bits?